oksimone/codequiz/README.md

 This assignment was extremely challenging for me.
 I struggled with trying to make my quiz iterate through the questions, I wasn't able to set up my second page for highscores and I just feel like I didn't grasp the concepts enough to tackle this assignment.
 I spent more time trying to understand the assignment rather than focusing on the practice for the assignment.

 I was able to make the start page and make the first question appear.
 I was also able to make the timer countdown.
 But unfortunately the timer doesn't clear out once it reaches 0.

+It may not seem like it, but I tried my hardest.
+But I just couldn't get my code to function properly.